 (Image Description: A cyanotype (blue) and watercolor mock-up of what the VR app might look like: a violet leaf with sensation hubs, little white ink portals,that might lead to audio dream journeys)

-Development Points our Project: Our History
+Development Points our Project: Our Project History

 slowly developing from late summer/fall 2024 onward